albop/tie_archive/session_1/index.md

 *What Can Machines Learn and What Does It Mean for Occupations and the Economy?* Erik Brynjolfsson, Tom Mitchell, and Daniel Rock

-- Rise of automation was detrimental middle jobs.
+- Rise of __automation__ was detrimental to middle jobs.
 Same here?
   - AI technology is potentially very pervasive because it doesn't require much formalism
   - Polanyi's paradox: we know more than we can tell
+  - AI / Deep Learning is good at Polanyi tasks

-- Consider technology available today: Machine Learning (including DL)
+- Consider technology available __today__: Machine Learning (including DL)
 - Is it susceptible to replace workers ? is your work at risk ?
-- Paper considers only displacement feasibility
+- Paper considers only displacement __feasibility__

 ----

 ### Who is going to be replaced?
 (2)

 - An occupation is a bundle of tasks
-  - tries to find which tasks are susceptible to machine learning (SML)
+  - authors try to find which tasks are susceptible to machine learning (SML)

 - from O*NET database (occupational information)
   - 964 *occupations*